OCA/e-commerce/website_sale_wishlist_keep/README.rst

 Usage
 =====

+To keep the option *Add product to my cart but keep it in my wishlist* always active, please follow the steps below:

-1. Go to shop
+1. Go to the shop
 2. Add 1 product to the wishlist
 3. Go to the wishlist
-4. Active Customize > Keep items on wishlist
+4. Open the web editor and in the *Customize* tab activate the option *Keep items on wishlist*
-5. You can see the "Add product to my cart but keep it in my wishlist" option checked by default
+5. Now the option *Add product to my cart but keep it in my wishlist* will always be checked by default.

 Bug Tracker
 ===========